 - The customer makes a purchase at a merchant.
 The processor pushes that authorization to the card issuer.

-- Spark recieves the message from the processor, transforms the message into an authorization event, and sets that event on the Kafka authorization topic.
+- Spark receives the message from the processor, transforms the message into an authorization event, and sets that event on the Kafka authorization topic.

 - Kafka sequences that event chronologically with all the other authorizations and holds that data for future processes to act upon.